 Friday worship is led by the Worship Council.
 This group of children lead on all aspects of Friday worship and evaluate the week.

-Half termly we hold a celebration worship where we celebrate our achievements with family and friends.
+Half termly we hold a celebration worship where we celebrate our lights shining with family and friends.

 Barton St Peter's Church of England Primary School enjoys a special church school status and has a close relationship with the parish church of St.Mary's and the many clergy who work there.